Photography Without a Light Meter

 On This Page

 One of my very favorite photography books is actually the first one I ever owned.
-The Great LIFE Photographers, which I bought not long after its publication in 2004 when I was still in my twenties, introduced me to the delights of a bygone style of candid photojournalism during its so-called golden age.
+The Great LIFE Photographers, which I bought not long after its publication in 2004 when I was still in my twenties, introduced me to the delights of a bygone style of candid photojournalism during its golden age.
 The book’s editors dedicated a section to each of the dozens of photographers who worked for LIFE throughout much of the twentieth century.
-At the beginning of each section were images depicting the photographers themselves, and in many of those images, they were shown holding a camera.
-One thing struck me: the overwhelming majority of those cameras were classic rangefinders and early SLRs that lacked a light meter.
-How on earth did they do such incredible work without the benefit of light meter?

 After shooting digital cameras exclusively for a couple of decades, I began exploring film photography more seriously.
 One thing that I became intrigued with were the various toy film cameras on the market.
 I was particularly drawn to the Kodak Ektar H35 half-frame camera, which has a fixed shutter speed of 1/100 sec. and a fixed aperture of f/9.5.
 I eventually bought one from Retrospekt in Milwaukee.